9 Tips to Get Serious About Blogging

 Other important suggestions:

-7. Dump free hosting services: A CMS like WordPress gives you virtually endless ways to grow your website.
-Google’s BlogSpot does not.
+7. Dump free hosting services: A CMS like WordPress.org gives you virtually endless ways to grow your website.
+Google’s BlogSpot service does not.

 8. Quality over quantity: Forget about posting everyday or even three times a week if it means posting generic content.
 Spend hours on your next blog post, as opposed to 30 minutes on a 400-word article.
+You should aim to write a perfect blog post every single time, no exceptions.

 9. Keep learning: I used to ignore many crucial things about blogging (such as implementing an optin box) simply because I lacked the knowledge.
 This could potentially cost you followers and conversions over time.